tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 >***Ki: Patient Defense.*** You can spend 1 ki point to take the Dodge action.
 >
 >***Ki: Step of the Wind.*** You can spend 1 ki point to take the Disengage or Dash action.
 Your jump distance is doubled for the turn.
 >
+>***Ki: Visage of the Astral Self.*** You can spend 1 ki point to summon the visage of your astral self for 10 minutes, covering your face like a helmet or mask.
+While present, you can see normally in darkness, both magical and nonmagical, to a distance of 120 feet; you have advantage on Wisdom (Insight) and Charisma (Intimidation) checks; when you speak, you can direct your words to a creature of your choice that you can see within 60 feet of you, making it so only that creature can hear you.
+Alternatively, you can amplify your voice so that all creatures within 600 feet can hear you.
+>
+>***Ki: Arms of the Astral Self.*** you can spend 1 ki point to summon the arms of your astral self.
+When you do so, each creature of your choice that you can see within 10 feet of you must succeed on a Dexterity saving throw (DC 19) or take 2d10 force damage.
+For 10 minutes, these spectral arms hover near your shoulders or surround your arms, and while they are present, you can use your Wisdom modifier in place of your Strength modifier when making Strength checks and saving throws; you can use the spectral arms to make unarmed strikes (*Melee Weapon Attack:* +11 to hit, reach 10 feet, one target.
+Hit: 1d10 + 4 force damage.
+This attack is considered magical for purposes of overcoming resistance and immunity to nonmagical attacks and damage.)
+>
+>***Ki: Arms of the Astral Self enhancement.*** Once on each of your turns when you hit a target with the Arms of the Astral Self, you can deal 1d10 extra damage to the target.
+>
+>***Ki: Awakened Astral Self.*** You can spend 5 ki points to summon the arms, visage, and body of your astral self and awaken it for 10 minutes.
+During this time, you gain a +2 bonus to Armor Class; whenever you use the Extra Attack feature to attack, you can attack three times if all the attacks are made with your astral arms; when a creature within 10 feet of you is reduced to 0 hit points, you can use your reaction to regain {npc.WISbonus()} ki points.
+>
 >
 >#### Equipment